 Tear Trough Filler in London

-Tear trough filler, also known as tear trough correction and tear trough injections is a commonly performed treatment at Centre for Surgery in London.
-The tear trough area is the inner part of the lower eyelid and is also known as the nasojugal groove.
-With aging, the amount of fat gradually decreases in the the lower eyelid and adjacent upper cheek region.
+Tear trough filler or under eye filler, also known as tear trough correction and tear trough injections is a commonly performed anti-ageing treatment at Centre for Surgery in London.
+The tear trough area is the inner part of the lower eyelid and is also known as the naso-jugal groove.
+With ageing, the amount of fat gradually decreases in the the lower eyelid and adjacent upper cheek region.
 A loss of collagen and elastin cause the skin and muscles in the lower eyelid to lose their underlying structural support.
 Eventually the changes caused by loosening of the soft tissue attachments cause the tear trough area to become swollen and protruding in appearance.
 With prolapse of the underlying tissues, the formation of eye bags occurs.
 Dark shadows develop and these can give rise to the appearance of dark circles under the eyes.
 Despite the use of make-up, the face can still appear tired.
-The use of dermal fillers to rejuvenate the tear trough region is a high effective treatment for facial rejuvenation in both men and women.
+The use of dermal fillers to rejuvenate the tear trough region is a highly effective treatment for facial rejuvenation in both men and women.

 Expected Results after Tear Trough Injections